roby-admin/loki-rubber-ducky/README.md

 # LOKI PAYLOAD SNIPPET:
 download all payload snippets file : *.lzo or *.ps1 file

-!! test the snippet in your code!!
+!! use the snippets and modify them according to your needs !!

 !! use Loki to program your massive cyber training test while keeping a low cost per usb key. !!